aweber/public-api-examples/python/README.rst

 Python code examples
 ====================

+*NOTE: THIS IS A WORK IN PROGRESS.
+OAuth2 is not publically available.
+If you try to access resources using this guide it will not work.*

 This directory contains executable examples of how to use https://api.aweber.com from within Python code.
 If you haven't read `CONTRIBUTING`_, please take a moment to read it now.
 It describes the